 - If the first option is not available, there are other ways to do so.
 The first thing you want to do is to clean your deck.
 You can use a non-abrasive method of washing your patio.
 It will remove some of the dirt and oxidation and will brighten up your deck.

 - Use oil-based wood stain.
 Depending on the material that you used, it may be possible to use an oil-based wood stain.
 Make sure to grab the right one.
-Like the usual, you need to apply it to your deck after a thorough clean.
+As usual, you need to apply it to your deck after a thorough clean.
 Before using it, however, you may want to test it out on a small area first.
-By doing this, you can be sure it won’t damage your patio.
+You can be sure it won’t damage your patio by doing this.

 - Repaint the deck.
 One of the options that you could take is repainting the patio.
 While most types of composite decking are not marketed as re-paintable or stainable, it does not mean you can’t do them.
-With the proper prepping, you can paint your deck back to its original colour.
+You can paint your deck back to its original colour with the proper prepping.
 However, this should be your last resort.